 Boonville is a somewhat small city located in the state of Missouri.
 With a population of 8,403 people and four constituent neighborhoods, Boonville is the 94th largest community in Missouri.

-Unlike some cities, Boonville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Boonville are a mix of both white- and blue-collar jobs.
+Boonville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Boonville is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Boonville who work in office and administrative support (16.22%), sales jobs (15.25%), and food service (9.00%).
+There are especially a lot of people living in Boonville who work in office and administrative support (17.42%), sales jobs (13.49%), and food service (8.91%).

-Boonville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Boonville does not have a public transit system used by locals to get to and from work.

 Boonville is a somewhat ethnically-diverse city.
 The people who call Boonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Boonville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Boonville include Irish, English, Scottish, and French .